jskopek/starfield/README.md

 To run, simply plug in an Arduino into a USB port, open the Arduino editor, and upload the code.

+# LED Strip Configuration

+To use Adafruit NeoPixel LED light strips, upload the starfield-led-strip.ino code

+- `starfield-led-strip.ino`: Receives commands from the `controller.js` via the 9600 baud serial port

+# Starfield LED Configuration

-You will need to wire your arduino to an Adafruit 36mm Square 12V Digital RGB Pixels strand with WS2801 controller
+To use the Adafruit 36mm Square 12V Digital RGB Pixels strand with WS2801 controller, upload the starfield-arduino.ino code

 Example: https://www.adafruit.com/product/683